Elisa Pantazopoulos

 How do you express tradition and innovation in your work?

-I use the ancient technique of wax carving but leave a contemporary mark on my pieces.
-All of my pieces are handmade; I never use or make a mould of existing antique coins.
-The hand worked wax model is cast in silver or gold following the traditional lost wax method.
+I use the ancient technique of wax carving.
+I love sculpting and hand carving the wax to create unique pieces, and I never use or make a mould of existing antique coins.
+The hand worked wax model is either cast in silver or 18-carat gold, following the traditional lost wax method.

-Elisa Pantazopoulos is a rising star: she began her career in 2016
+Elisa Pantazopoulos is an expert artisan: she began her career in 2016

 Where